 What’s not so good

 Yep, absolutely.
-If we had need of remote reservoir options I’d shop around, but for this build the OME gear has been perfectly suited to our needs, and trouble free.
+If we had need of remote reservoir options I’d shop around to see what alternatives were about, but for this build the OME gear has been perfectly suited to our needs, and trouble free.